utah-cs3550-fa25/assignments/hw2.md

 - Your repository must contain a CSS Reset in its `main.css` file
 - Each page must have the `<meta name=viewport>` tag.

-If you pass all auto-tests up to and including "Checking that `/static/profile.html` has a `<meta name=viewport>`", then you have completed this phase.
+If you pass all auto-tests up to and including "Check that `/static/profile.html` has a `<meta name=viewport>` tag", then you have completed this phase.

-**Phase 2** is worth 10 points.
+**Phase 2** is worth 15 points.
 It is graded on:

-- Page content is centered on all pages
+- Page content is centered on all pages, 700 pixels wide, and narrower on narrow screens
-- Flex-box used to do so
-- Text wraps and no scrollbars appear below 700 pixels wide
+- Page header laid out in two rows, with all content horizontal and correctly vertically aligned
+- Profile links and search box right-aligned

-**Phase 3** is worth 15 points.
+**Phase 3** is worth 25 points.
 It is graded on:

-- All of the required content must be present.
-- All links and images on the page work
-- Appropriate HTML tags and attributes are used for each part of the page.
-- The page header is identical to other pages and all recipes card use identical structure.
+- Heading area laid out correctly, with metadata (including tags) laid out horizontally and wrapping
+- Photo has the correct width, with the "polaroid effect" and correct spacing
+- Prep/Cook/Total/Yield section uses correct layout
+- Indentation of ingredients and steps is correct

-**Phase 4** is worth 20 points.
+**Phase 4** is worth 20.
 Is is graded on:

-- The page must include the correct fonts and link to a `main.css` file
-- The correct font must be used for all elements
-- The correct font size and weight must be used for all elements
+- Cards are correct size and have the correct whitespace
-- The correct line height must be used for all elements
+- Cards wrap appropriately to multiple lines, and align correctly within a line.
+Tags, but not any single tag, wrap to multiple lines.
+- Buttons and search field have the correct size, alignment, and whitespace.

-**Phase 5** is worth 20 points.
+**Phase 5** is worth 30 points.
 It is graded on:

-- All text must have the appropriate color
-- All backgrounds must be the appropriate color
-- All borders must be the appropriate colors, thicknesses, and radii
-- Tags and ingredients must not have bullet points, but steps should still be numbered.
+- Sidebar exist for large screens, resize correctly, and disappear for screens less than 500 pixels wide
+- Login form puts labels and text boxes side by side for wide screens, but not for narrow screens.
+Spacing and alignment is appropriate.
+- The number of cards changes with the size of the screen as desired.
+- The page padding and border disappear for narrow screens, and the page header adjusts appropriately.

 **Cover Sheet** is worth 5 points.
 It is graded on: